‘Real Housewives of Orange County’ Spoilers: Lydia Reveals Who Was Hospitalized In Iceland

 According to Lydia, Vicki was adverse to going at first, but someone (she doesn’t reveal whom) called 911 and forced her to go to the ER.
 Lydia describes it as “not the greatest experience of her life,” but fails to reveal why.

-Currently, The Real Housewives of Orange County is only two episodes into its 12th season, and already the drama is intense.
+Currently, The Real Housewives of Orange County is only two episodes into its 12th season, and already, the drama is intense.
 Tamara and Shannon are still angry at Vicki for making up the fact that her ex, Brooks Ayers, had cancer in order to gain sympathy and refuse to speak to her.

-Vicki Gunvalson obviously made a full recovery after her trip to Iceland, and is now in a relationship with a man named Steve, whom family and friends find a lot more appealing than her ex.
+Vicki Gunvalson obviously made a full recovery after her trip to Iceland and is now in a relationship with a man named Steve, whom family and friends find a lot more appealing than her ex.

 Thus far, The Real Housewives of Orange County has focused mainly on the drama between Vicki and the rest of the women in her circle.
-Lydia McLaughlin, who has returned after a brief hiatus, has been meddling between friends and stirring the pot in what she calls an effort to reunite the friends, but might be more of a thinly disguised plot to create more drama.
+Lydia McLaughlin, who has returned after a brief hiatus, has been meddling between the women and stirring the pot in what she calls an effort to reunite the friends, but it might be more of a thinly disguised plot to create more drama.

 [Featured Image by Alberto E. Rodriguez/Getty Images]